 - Digital Outputs: 1 x S/PDIF, 1 x XLR (AES/EBU)

 - Extra Features: Dual DSP HX modeling engine, LCD scribble strips, Touch-Sensitive Footswitches, 60-sec Looper, Compatibility with Variax and Line 6 Amps

 - USB: Editing, 8in/8out USB Audio Interface

 - Weight: 14.6 lbs.

-A lot of users described the Line 6 Helix Floor as something amazing and too good to be true.
-Commendations for it's incredible versatility and sound quality are common place, with many describing it as the best guitar multi-effects processor in the market today.
-There's simply no denying its continued success in the market, along with the high review scores that it continuous to attain.
+A lot of guitarists describe the Line 6 Helix Floor as something amazing and too good to be true.
+Commendations for it's incredible versatility and sound quality are common place, with many describing it as the best guitar multi-effects processor on the market today.
+There's simply no denying its continued success, along with the high review scores that it continuous to attain.
 Premiere Guitar's Joe Gore properly summed up what most people feel about the Line 6 Helix Floor: "Great sounds.
 Cool design.
 Solid construction.
 Extraordinary connectivity.
 Good price."

 While there are those that are satisfied with its intuitive design, there are still some users who wish for a more simpler way of managing its settings.
 Weight and bulk also came up, along with its hefty price tag, still most are more than happy to recommend the Line 6 Helix Floor to more people.

 If you're looking for one of the best multi-effect pedals that money can buy, then get the Line Helix Floor.
 Despite being feature packed, filled to the brim with tone and tweakable to your heart's content, it's still priced lower than other modellers at the same performance point.

 Kemper Profiler Stage